 The energy is felt throughout town on the day of the race, as a number of homes open their doors for house parties, streets close for block parties and local vendors set up shop outdoors for family-friendly shopping and activities.

-Main Street Manayunk is completely closed to traffic, but a number of restaurants and businesses move outdoors so guests have a front row seat for the race, which sprints down the Main Street portion of the course.
+Main Street in Manayunk is completely closed to traffic and a number of restaurants and businesses move outdoors to provide guests with a front row seat for the race, which sprints down the Main Street for a portion of the course.

-Every year, the East Falls Block Party shuts down Midvale Avenue at Kelly Drive to allow for spectating opportunities in addition to a kid’s carnival, food trucks, music and more.
+Additionally, the East Falls Block Party shuts down Midvale Avenue at Kelly Drive, allowing for spectating opportunities alongside a kid’s carnival, food trucks serving up delicious eats and more.

 In the neighborhood

 Main Street & Cotton Street Philadelphia, PA 19127